 Civil War

 This is actually the outlier.
-Chicory coffee did not win a war, but coffee comes in all forms and anyone who’s ever served knows U.S. troops will drink any coffee-resembling substance.
+Chicory coffee did not win a war, but coffee comes in all forms, and anyone who’s ever served knows U.S. troops will drink any coffee-resembling substance.
 It’s as irreplaceable as JP-8 or 550 cord.
-Anyone would question how could any Army fight and win without Joes drinking joe.
+Anyone would question how any army could fight and win without Joe drinking Joe.
 And they’d be right to.

 During the Civil War, the Confederate Army actually did without coffee due to the Union blockade of the Southern states.
-They attempted many substitutes for the beverage.
+Because coffee was so essential for victory, they attempted many substitutes for the beverage.
 I’m not saying it was the sole factor to their loss, but I’m not not saying that either.
 The legacy of the blockade lives on in the American South, most notably in New Orleans.

 Ingredients: